react-prime/create-react-prime/README.md

 To add a new installer, do the following:

 1. Navigate to `modules/config.ts`
-2. Add the installer to the `installersConfig` list, together with its name (used for the --type option), and the repository.
+2. Add the installer to the `installersConfig` list, together with its name (used for the --boilerplate option), and the repository.
 The installer should be the default `Installer`, unless you need extra logic in the installation process.
 3. Add the new installer to the readme!

 ### Add Custom installer